connorholley/ColiCount/README.md

 CSV export for data portability.
 MySQL database for efficient data storage and retrieval.

-## Getting Started
-Follow these steps to set up and run the project locally.

 ## Prerequisites
 Node.js: Install the latest version from Node.js downloads.
 npm: Comes bundled with Node.js.